oicr-ibc/heliotrope/README.md

 Heliotrope depends on these technologies:

-*  node.js -- web server, providing core server systems
+*  node.js -- web server, providing core server systems (tested with node 0.10.7)
-*  MongoDB -- data storage for the knowledge base and tracking system
+*  MongoDB -- data storage for the knowledge base and tracking system (tested with MongoDB 2.4.3)
-*  Perl -- used to build the initial primary knowledge base from exterbal sources
+*  Perl -- used to build the initial primary knowledge base from exterbal sources (tested with Perl 5.16.1)
-*  Java runtime -- used by the reporting system to generate PDF files
+*  Java runtime -- used by the reporting system to generate PDF files (tested with Oracle Java 1.7.0_11)

 Installation